kartik-v/bootstrap-star-rating/README.md

 #### clearElement
 _string_ the identifier for the container element selector for displaying the clear button.
 Defaults to the `div` container with `.clear-rating` class inside the rating control.

+#### hoverEnabled
+_boolean_ whether hover functionality is enabled.
+This will dynamically change the stars and caption on mouse hover.
+Defaults to `true`.
+> NOTE: The hover functionality will only work on desktop pointing devices and if the input is not `disabled` or `readonly`.
+For all hover functionalities in this plugin (including properties below), the rating state will be reverted back to original if the mouse is exited out without clicking.

+#### hoverChangeCaption
+_boolean_ control whether the caption should dynamically change on mouse hover.
+Defaults to `true`.
+Will be applicable only if `hoverEnabled` is `true`.

+#### hoverChangeStars
+_boolean_ control whether the stars should dynamically change on mouse hover.
+Defaults to `true`.
+Will be applicable only if `hoverEnabled` is `true`.

+#### hoverOnClear
+_boolean_ whether to dynamically clear the rating on hovering the clear button.
+Defaults to `true`.
+Will be applicable only if `hoverEnabled` is `true`.

 ### Plugin Events
 The plugin supports these events: